-Although Freshdesk has its good points, our comparison to top Freshdesk alternatives can help you provide an exceptional customer experience (CX) that sets your business apart from the competition, creating loyal customers and brand champions (just ask Zappos).
+Although Freshdesk has its good points, our comparison to top Freshdesk alternatives can help you provide an exceptional customer experience (CX) that puts your business ahead of competitors, creating loyal customers and brand champions (just ask Zappos).

-As you search for the right customer experience software for your business, you might come across Freshdesk on a few roundups.
+As you search for the right customer experience software for your business, you might come across Freshdesk in a few roundups.
 At Nextiva, we like to be transparent in our reviews.
 So, is Freshdesk a good customer support software?
 For some businesses, it is.
 Are there better options out there?
-Absolutely.
+Yes.

 Whether you’re a scaling company looking for your first CX solution or a heavy hitter looking to make a switch, our guide to Freshdesk alternatives has the information you need to choose what’s best for your business.